 The practical exercise of 'de-briefing' post incident can be a valuable exercise for pupils to enable them to reflect on their behaviour and so find more positive solution in the future.
-It is recogniosed however, that the act of 'de-briefing' may not be a positive exercise for all our pupils (particularly those with autism).
+It is recogniosed however, that the act of 'de-briefing' may not be a positive exercise for all our pupils.
 Here, a de-brief may cause a pupil to re-enter the conflict spiral and so cause the incident to reoccur.
-Each pupil who has an IBP will have access to a personalised de-brief sheet (appendix 5) which will be completed as necessary depending upon if the pupil is ready for a de-brief.
+Each pupil who has an IBP will have access to a personalised de-brief sheet. which will be completed as necessary depending upon if the pupil is ready for a de-brief.

-A Health and Safety Physical/Verbal Attack Form (HSA2) - (see Appendix 2) will be completed where incidents occur that do not require the use of RPI.
-This form is also completed and returned to the local Authority in situations where a serious injury has occurred to either members of staff or pupils.
-Where staff have been involved in an incident involving reasonable force they should have access to counseling and support.
+A Behaviour watch report will be completed where incidents occur.
+In the occurrence of a serious injury to either members of staff or pupils, a HSA2 form will then also be completed and this form is returned to the local Where staff have been involved in an incident involving reasonable force they should have access to counseling and support.